pathogenwatch-oss/website/README.md

 # Pathogenwatch

 ## Development
+*NB Use Github instead of the GitLab instructions below*
 1. Start MongoDB and Minio (cd ../deployment/dev; ./deploy.sh local)
 2. Create a `config.json` (use ../deployment/dev/config.json and change urls to use localhost)
 3. `export REPO_USER=YOUR_GITLAB_USER REPO_TOKEN=YOUR_TOKEN`